EdwardLeeMacau/ntu_dlcv_spring_2019_cast_search/README.md

 2. Naive Solution : Considered as Classification problem, classifing candidates into different class of people.

 ## Workflow for best solution
-1. Dataset Preprocessing : Cropping faces with pre-trained detection model "XXXX model" (refference : ).
+1. Dataset Preprocessing : Cropping faces with pre-trained face detection model (reference : [1] face.evoLVe).
-2. Model Design : Resnet50 with Imagenet or VGGFace2 pre-trained fixed weights, and self-designed further features extracting layers.
+2. Model Design : Resnet50 (pretrained with Imagenet or VGGFace2) with fixed weights, and self-designed further features extracting layers.
 3. Training : With Triplet Loss Function, train the model to be able to distinguish the distance between two features from diffrernt faces.
-4. Inferencing : Extract features of all casts and candidates with trained model, and calaulate distance between all casts and candidates with either cosine similarity function or re-ranking function.
+4. Inferencing : Extract features of all casts and candidates with trained model, and calculate distance between all casts and candidates with either cosine similarity function or re-ranking function.
 Output the ranking order as csv format finally.
 5. Validation : When inferencing on validation dataset, we has ground truth to calculate mAP scores to measure accuracy of our model.

 ## Workflow for naive solution
 1.
 2.
 3.

 # Usage of codes to reproduce our results
 ### 0. Cloning th project repository